Tanzania: The St. Martin’s Girls Secondary School in Mbingu

 This development did not go unnoticed at the Tanzanian Ministry of Education, which in 2009 granted official recognition and registered it as a private school in the Tanzanian system.
 Augustina Mtanga, a local Tanzanian teacher, became principal and the school’s name was changed to St. Martin’s Girls Secondary School.
 The new name indicated an important change in direction for the school, namely that from that point on it would accept only girls as new students.

-The compound belonging to the Mahenge Sisters is made up of a number of buildings that have gradually been built since the founding of the diocese.
-Besides a convent there is a polyclinic, a metal workshop and a carpenter’s workshop.
-These structures formed the basis for opening the secondary school in a building complex temporarily made available by the diocese.
 In cooperation with the EEF, the sisters succeeded in constructing the first stage of a new complex for St. Martin’s Girls Secondary School in 2019.
-This new infrastructure thus offers much better conditions for teaching and accommodation for the young women.
+This new infrastructure thus offers much better conditions for the education of its female students.
+Since the completion of the second stage of the new complex at the end of 2025, the school has boarding houses accommodating a total of 500 students as well as additional housing for teachers.
 The school is allowed to use surrounding fields and gardens for the cultivation of food for self-sufficiency, with the pupils helping with the work in the fields during harvest time.
 The school uses further land for animal husbandry and for the cultivation of products (construction timber and cocoa) that will provide the school with more funds of its own in the future.

 Success and challenges